8 Japanese Healthy Lifestyle Habits To Live Longer

 Conclusion Healthy Japanese Habits

-Compared with other developed nations, Japanese people on average eat fewer calories per day, and in a healthier pattern: more fish, more vegetable products, less meat and dairy, smaller desserts and more reasonable portion sizes.
+Compared with other developed nations, Japanese people, on average, eat fewer calories per day and in a healthier pattern: more fish, more vegetable products, less meat and dairy, smaller desserts, and more reasonable portion sizes.

-It’s naturally rich in fish, seaweed, green tea, soy, fruits, and vegetables but low in added sugar, fat, and animal protein — all factors believed to protect against heart disease
+It’s naturally rich in fish, seaweed, green tea, soy, fruits, and vegetables but low in added sugar, fat, and animal protein — all factors believed to protect against heart disease.

-DO YOU NEED TRAVEL INSURANCE WHEN TRAVELING THIS FALL?
+DO YOU NEED TRAVEL INSURANCE

-Ready to plan your trip, grab my FREE Vacation Plannerto help you plan your trip in the time it takes to watch your favorite TV show!
+Ready to plan your trip?
+Grab my FREE Vacation Planner to help you plan your trip in the time it takes to watch your favorite TV show!

 Travel Guide